Hi, I’m John Fox, and as an editor I’ve helped hundreds of authors write, edit and publish their novels.

 - How are they different from each other?

-If you want to learn more about supporting characters, I have a whole video and exercise for supporting characters (and how they’re different from minor characters) in my 36-video course, “Write Your First Novel.”
+If you want to learn more about supporting characters, I have a whole video and exercise for supporting characters (and how they’re different from minor characters) in my 36-video course, “Write Your Best Novel.”

 And of course you need to come up with incredible names that are memorable and very different from each other.
 Consult my resource on 13 Strategies to Name Your Character to help you with this.